BarrySong97/Breeze/README.md

 [Cloud Version (Data Stored on Server)](http://www.breezelite.cn/)

-it provides 3 types of views for you to check on your habit period.
+it provides 3 types of views for you to check on your habit trends.

 ## Week view